carbon-language/carbon-lang/docs/design/generics/terminology.md

 parameterized code for correctness _independently_ of any particular arguments.
 It includes type checking and other semantic checks.
-Typically, all non-dependent semantics can be checked in the definition, but it is possible to add constraints (via generics) that increase how much of the definition can be checked.
+Typically, all non-dependent semantics can be checked in the definition, but it is possible to add constraints (by way of generics) that increase how much of the definition can be checked.
 If anything remains unchecked (normal for templates), instantiating the implementation it requires instantiation (that may fail) is required in order to check its correctness once specific arguments can be substituted into the parameters.

 #### Complete definition checking